 The term loans obtained by the group are secured by assets identified in the loan agreements entered into by the group which are in the nature of immoveable property where the wind energy generators are located, trade receivables, inventory and other assets related to the group.
-In the case of certain borrowings where the terms stipulated in the respective agreements.
+In the case of certain borrowings where the terms stipulate, Corporate Guarantees have been given by some of the group companies.
+The above loans are repayable over a period stipulated in the respective greements.
 The interest rates for the year ended 31 March, 2023 was ranging between 7.34% to 15.75% in respect of the above loans are in accordance with the terms of the respective loan agreements.